Pain medication

 Local anaesthetics

-Local anaesthetics are related to neuropathic agents as they target similar types of pain.
+Local anaesthetics relate to neuropathic agents as they target similar types of pain.
 They are a group of drugs that work by numbing the area of your skin that is painful.
-The type of pain that may be reduced by applying a local anaesthetic is pain that is characterised by a burning, shooting, stinging, or tingling sensation.
-The particular area of skin may also have an increased sensitivity to touch, heat and/or cold.
+A local anaesthetic can reduce some types of pain.
+This is pain that has a burning, shooting, stinging, or tingling sensation.
+The area of skin may also have an increased sensitivity to touch, heat and/or cold.

-Local anaesthetics are usually prescribed topically, to be applied on the skin either as a gel, cream, spray or patch.
+We usually prescribe local anaesthetics for you to apply on your skin either as a gel, cream, spray, or patch.

 The most common example of a local anaesthetic is Lignocaine (also known as Lidocaine).
 Brand names include Xylocaine, Nervoderm, and Versatis.